 August 12 is World Elephant Day, a day designed to bring attention to the plight of the Asian and African elephant and the numerous threats they face, and raise awareness of how close we are to losing these magnificent creatures to extinction forever.
-Unfortunately the travel and tourism has the potential to play a huge role in conservation efforts, unfortunately it still also plays a huge role in the negative impact on the elephant population, and it is up to us as travellers to make sure that we play our part in having a positive impact instead.
+Although travel and tourism has the potential to play a huge role in conservation efforts, unfortunately it still also plays a huge role in the negative impact on the elephant population and it is up to us as travellers to make sure that we play our part in having a positive impact instead.

 Elephants are awe inspiring, beautiful animals that are literally revered around the world.
 They are gentle, kind and self aware animals that truly display some of the highest and admirable emotions that we ourselves as humans aspire to.
 This isn’t just simple anthromorphisation either, the social intelligence of elephants is well known and documented.
 Yet despite this, these magnificent creatures have been subject to horrible abuses and mistreatment by the mass travel industry on a scale that is truly horrific to comprehend.
 Abuse in captivity, being held, chained or caged in inappropriate envioronments, being exploited for entertainment or profit and tortured and abused with manual labour and elephant treks.
 Couple this with the challenges of hunting almost to the point of extinction, ivory poaching, the ivory trade in the tourism industry, habitat loss and destruction.

 If these charges were leveled against a human population the person responsible would be considered a war criminal and accused of attempted genocide.

 Yet it doesn’t have to be this way.
 The travel industry can have a positive effect on the treatment of elephants, not only by shunning and actively opposing the negative aspects of the industry, but by openly supporting the positive ones.